 Chlorine comes in two forms:

-- Granules: You pour filters and pumps directly into your pool water, where they dissolve and are distributed by your pool’s filtration system.
+- Granules: You pour them directly into your pool water, where they dissolve and are distributed by your pool’s filtration system.
 This isn’t a very effective method, though.
 It’s time-consuming, and there’s a chance the chlorine won’t be evenly distributed, leaving pockets of not-so-sanitized water around your pool, as well as pockets of super-chlorinated water, which can damage your pool liner.

 - Tablets: Available in 1-inch or 3-inch sizes, chlorine tablets can be added to a floating chlorine dispenser, directly into your pool’s skimmer basket, or to an automatic chlorinator.

-Any of the methods for using chlorine tablets will provide more even distribution, but we highly recommend you use an automatic chlorinator for the best dispersion rate, to handle the tablets less often, and to save you time.
+Any of the methods for using chlorine tablets will provide more even distribution.
+Still, we highly recommend you use an automatic chlorinator for the best dispersion rate, to handle the tablets less often, and to save you time.

 ProTip: The ideal chlorine level in your pool water is 3 parts per million (ppm).
 Anything less than that, and your pool water isn’t really clean.
 Anything more than that, and you need to dilute the water a little or use a chlorine neutralizer to get the level down.
 When it comes to chlorine, there is such a thing as too much of a good thing.